Best AI tools for restaurants in 2026: why Nuxa.ai is building the AI operating system for restaurants — AI Operations insight by Nuxa

 Meet the Nuxa AI team

 Grace — review manager.
-Grace replies to Google reviews in the restaurant's voice, flags negative reviews, and turns feedback into operational signals.
+Grace drafts replies to Google reviews in the restaurant's voice — every fact cited to the order or review it comes from — and posts them after your approval.
+She flags negative reviews and turns feedback into operational signals.
 A review is not just reputation.
 It is customer research.

 Ink — content agent.
 Ink writes blog posts, Google updates, and menu descriptions based on what the restaurant's data says matters.
 Instead of generic best-pizza-in-town content, Nuxa uses actual menu strengths and review themes.

 Vibe — social agent.
-Vibe creates and schedules posts across Instagram, Facebook, and TikTok.
+Vibe drafts and schedules posts across Instagram, Facebook, and TikTok — anything that publishes under your brand waits for your approval.
 It adapts posts by platform and plans campaigns around lunch specials, catering, events, seasonal menus, chef features, and local moments.

 Why this is more than AI marketing